textileio/community/docs/powergate/faq.md

 ### The `pow data log` commands mention an error `... adding markets funds failed:`, how can I fix this?

-You should check that your Storage Profile wallet address used for making deals has enough funds.
+You should check that your user wallet address used for making deals has enough funds.

 ### What does the following log error mean:  `rpc go-jsonrpc: xxxx`?